 - worry, fear, or anger; and

-- lack of attention span.
+- a short attention span.

 Listening Starts EarlyIf you have children you know what it's like to feel like you're talking to a wall.
 Kids have an uncanny ability to appear to be listening to you while actually paying no attention at all.
 While this is something that may pass with age it is important to help children develop good listening skills early.
 They will do better in school and you will keep your sanity.
 As the SCANS report points out, good listening skills will prepare children to eventually succeed in the workforce.
 Here are some things you can do:

-- When you tell your child to do something, ask him to repeat your instructions;
+- When you tell your child to do something, ask him to repeat your instructions.

-- Teach your child to maintain eye contact when talking to or listening to someone;
+- Teach your child to maintain eye contact when talking to or listening to someone.

 - Engage your child in age-appropriate activities that promote good listening skills.